-This is why it’s necessary to be particular about coming up with the perfect brand name for your business.
+This is why it’s necessary to be particular about coming up with the perfect brand name and the story behind this name for your business.
 It may not seem like a daunting task, but it requires careful consideration on various aspects of what kind of services or products you will be providing.
 After all, the brand name, along with the logo and the type, sums up everything your business represents into a symbolic name.

 Here are a few essential things you might want to consider before you decide on your brand name: